 Economic inequality is on the rise, including in Trump’s America and in Australia.
 Middle-class jobs are disappearing, especially in towns that relied on manufacturing.
 Where does this leave people in affected industries and areas, and the generation to follow?
 And what are the political implications for democracies?
 Join award–winning author Don Watson, Pulitzer Prize–winning staff writer for The Washington Post Amy Goldstein and economics professor Richard Holden in a wide-ranging conversation with ABC’s Chief Economics Correspondent Emma Alberici about the challenges posed by inequality today.

-Supported by UNSW Faculty of Arts & Social Sciences Global Partnerships and UNSW Grant Challenge on Inequality.
+Supported by UNSW Faculty of Arts & Social Sciences Global Partnerships and UNSW Grand Challenge on Inequality.

 Don Watson (Australian)